CelliesProjects/ESP32_VS1053_Stream/README.md

 <hr>

 ### Prevent reboots while playing
 Do not use the `-D BOARD_HAS_PSRAM` build flag in PlatformIO or the `PSRAM: Enabled` option in Arduino IDE.
-Early boards have issues with the psram cache, resulting in reboots.<br> Boards without these issues don't need this flag to enable the psram.
+Early boards have issues with the psram cache, resulting in reboots.<br> Boards without these issues don't need this flag or option to enable the psram.

 Another source of sudden reboots are cheap dev boards with a too small 3.3v regulator.